TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Link/Page.rst

     If set, the current query parameters will be kept in the URI.

     .. attention::

        This property should not be used for cached contents without a valid cHash.
 Otherwise the page is cached for the first set of parameters and subsubsequently taken from the cache no matter what parameters are given.
+Additionally the security risk of cache poisoning has to be considered.

 :aspect:`Default value`